bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 = 5.
 I cannot add or change secondary featured images after update? = This usually happens because of cache.
 Clear all your cache and try again if you are having this problem.
 If you still have such problem you can get help through support forum.

 = 6.
+Is it Possible to Make DFI Work Only for Certain Post Types? = Yes!
+It is easily possible from version 3.1.13.
+A filter is added in the recent version for this purpose.
+Refer [this thread](http://ankitpokhrel.com.np/blog/is-it-possible-to-make-dfi-work-only-for-certain-post-types/) for mor info.

+= 7.
 Other problems or questions? =
 Other problems?
 Don't forget to check the [blog](http://ankitpokhrel.com.np/blog/category/dynamic-featured-image/) and learn to create some exciting things using DFI.

 Please use [support forum](http://wordpress.org/support/plugin/dynamic-featured-image) first if you have any question or queries about the project.
-If you don't receive any help in support forum then you can directly contact me at `ankitpokhrel@gmail.com`.
+If you don't receive any help in support forum then you can directly contact me at `ankitpokhrel [at] gmail [dot] com`.
 Please atleast wait for 48hrs before sending another request.

-Please feel free to report any bug found at https://github.com/ankitpokhrel/Dynamic-Featured-Image/ or `ankitpokhrel@gmail.com`.
+Please feel free to report any bug found at https://github.com/ankitpokhrel/Dynamic-Featured-Image/ or `ankitpokhrel [at] gmail [dot] com`.

 == Screenshots ==
 1. New featured image box.